sjurlohne/script2app/README.md

 After the script has finished, you're left with an app in your $HOME.
 You don't need to do anything else, but if you plan to use the app on other computers you want to sign, notarize and staple it, before distribution.

+Is this useful in any way?
+Perhaps not, but I learned stuff while making it...and that's useful to me :)